Nexus Docs

 Cloud tiers: pass --key sk_write_... to init for connected MCP clients, including Codex.

-Trial Cloud, Local Lite, and Cloud Pro currently allow only one active API key under the current rollout policy.
+Trial Cloud, Nexus Free, and Nexus Pro currently allow only one active API key under the current rollout policy.
 Revoke or delete the current key before reissuing.

 Local Lite stores its signed license in ~/.nexus/license.json.
 Cloud init stores reusable values in ~/.nexus.env.